Some links in this post may be affiliate links

 Place the set up in a warm, well-lit place.
 For a fuller plant, transfer several rooted cuttings in one pot.

 The stem-tip cuttings root easily, therefore, there is no need for a rooting hormone.
-Take stem cuttings of about 4-5 in. length from a healthy Emerald Ripple Peperomia and ensure each cutting has at least 2 sets of leaves.
+Take stem cuttings of about 4-5 inches length from a healthy Emerald Ripple Peperomia and ensure each cutting has at least 2 sets of leaves.

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.